|Change of Trustee of an SMSF||$350|

 DBA strongly recommends that a change of trustee be documented by way of a deed.
 There are various conditions that must be satisfied before admitting a trustee and certain documents that must be completed, for example:

 - complying with the requirements in the SMSF’s trust deed;

 If a person is being admitted as a member of an SMSF that has individual trustees, that person must generally be appointed as a trustee immediately before being admitted as a member to comply with the member/trustee rules in s 17A of the SISA.
 If the SMSF has a corporate trustee, the person must generally be appointed as a director of the corporate trustee immediately before being admitted as a member to comply with s 17A.

 DBA’s change of trustee deed includes a release of the existing trustee(s) from any legal risks after their resignation.
 The new trustee(s) are only liable for legal issues arising after their date of appointment.

 - Covering letter and completion checklist

 - Links to relevant ATO forms

 Properly prepared change of trustee documentation can be critical in disputes arising upon divorce, ATO audit or death of a trustee/member.
-This was illustrated in the recent case of Katz v Grossman where the validity of the appointment of two trustees was challenged.
+This was illustrated in a number of cases including Katz v Grossman NSWSC 934, Moss Super Pty Ltd v Hayne (Photography Management Services Pty Ltd) VSC 158 and Perry v Nicholson QSC 163 where the validity of the appointment of trustees was challenged.

 If you are a new trustee and would like more information on keeping comprehensive trustee minutes and resolutions, please refer to our Trustee Compliance Kit.